-Built on humble beginnings, The Victorian Eureka became an important part of the towns founding history.
+Built on humble beginnings, The Sarah Carson House became an important part of the towns founding history.
 The first family to call The Victorian Eureka home, was William Carson, his wife Sarah and their four children.
-While living in the home, Carson built a hugely successful empire as a lumber baron with partner John Dolbeer.
+While living in the home, William built a hugely successful empire as a lumber baron with partner John Dolbeer.
 Their partnership, which spanned over eighty years, became what is know as The Dolbeer Carson Mill and their success was based on Dolbeer’s invention of the steam donkey engine.
 This machine would enable them to produce more board feet faster than anyone else around and they quickly became one of the most successful suppliers of useable lumber available on the market at the time.

 The house was originally on the bluff of 130 M Street overlooking

 the bay and the mill.
 The Carson’s raised their four children in this